Please note: Viewing with a "smart phone" may be challenging; it's best to view with a desk top computer with a larger screen.

 Where to send funds are on the "contact page" on this site.

 Try to picture that the repeater is like the Sun.
 You can see it everywhere on one half of this planet, and many, miles out in space.
 Then use a flashlight to shine a light to someone standing on the Moon.
 Not going to work very well.
-This is an extreme example, but to emphasize the power difference between your portable and the repeater .
+This is an extreme example, but to emphasize the power difference between your portable radio and the repeater .
 Know the general coverage of the repeater you are working.
 It might surprise you or might disappoint you.
 This is not like a cell phone.
 Cell companies install dozens of "tower" stations around your area so at least one will pick up your weak signal.
 They have lots of money to spend.
 Hundreds of thousands of dollars.
 Most Clubs have a few hundred to play with.
 Private repeaters have less.
 Most repeaters have ONE site and you need to be close to that one site.
 SRG has several "receiving" antennas around Spokane so you can get away with the HT.
 However, there still are "dead-spots".
 The rest of the state has one "receiving" antenna (for each coverage area) therefore, you would be best to use a mobile running at least an ERP of +44 dbm with a good, outside antenna. (for math challenged folks that's more than 25 watts at 50 ohms).
 There's nothing wrong with experimenting, just keep in mind it is annoying for others to listen to a "scratchy" (noisy) signal from you lasting more than a few minutes.
 Also, be aware some of these cheap Chinese radios have low mic audio; that combined with a weak carrier can be tough to understand you.
-But give it a try and if in doubt ask for a signal report from a qualified amateur listening on the repeater.
+But give it a try and if in doubt ask for a signal report from a CO (control operator) or qualified amateur listening on the repeater.

 As mentioned above; when you email for the access information be sure to mention you have read this FAQ.
 That will make the process quicker.